Balaje/Summation-by-parts/README.md

   A(\mathbf{x}), B(\mathbf{x}) \quad \text{and} \quad C(\mathbf{x})
 $$

 are symmetric matrices which are generally functions of the spatial coordinates.
 We then solve the PDE in the unit square using the 4th order SBP method.
-The script `Linear Elasticity/1_layer_linear_elasticity.jl` contains the code to solve the case when the material properties are constant in space.
+The script `examples/LinearElasticity/1_layer_linear_elasticity.jl` contains the code to solve the PDE in an arbitrary domain.
 We assume an exact solution

 $$
 \mathbf{u}(\mathbf{x},t) =